Legal issues

 It is just perhaps not as omnipotent as we think it to be.

-So if you have a headache, as a Polish Grandma would tell you, it's either the weight of the very air you breathe squashing you against the surface of the Earth, or… it must be from hunger, right?
+So if you have a headache, it might be due to a medical reason, sure.
+But, as a Polish Grandma would feel obligated to point out, it's likely the weight of the very air you breathe squashing you against the surface of the Earth.

 If you liked this article, you might also enjoy: